praks-1529/Source-Code-Analyzer/README.md

 SCA collects below information about the code

-- Cycloatic complexity of a function/method
+- Cyclomatic complexity of a function/method
 - Time complexity of a function/method
 - Number of lines in a function/method
 - Number of argument to a function